-An electronic locking system was observed in place on the front door into the main reception area.
-The risk of having the door electronically locked was regularly assessed and reviewed in the centre's restrictive practice register and it was included as part of the quarterly notifications submitted to the Office of the Chief Inspector.
-The inspector was informed that a number of residents were given a key fob to use to exit and enter the building independently if they wished.
+As the centre was situated adjacent to a busy main road, there was a key-lock used to access the front entrance door due to a few residents at the high risk of elopement.
+This risk was regularly assessed and reviewed in the centre's restrictive practice and risk register, and it was included as part of the quarterly notifications submitted to the Office of the Chief Inspector.
+All other entrance doors had key-pad access.
 The inspector observed that the physical environment allowed for care to be provided in a non-restrictive manner.
 Residents were seen mobilising independently and with the use of mobility aids around the centre throughout the day.